Menu

 • severe disease and reduced growth rates in calves

-• births of Persistently Infected (PI) calves.
+• births of persistently infected (PI) calves.

 BVD effects during mating and pregnancy: